Key Point Church Israel / Jordan Expedition

 We then proceed to the southern entrances of the Temple where we walk the steps ancient pilgrims took to ascend to the Temple.

-For those returning to the USA, transfer to Ben Gurion Airport.
-For those joining the Jordan extension,
+After a farewell dinner, for those returning to the USA, transfer to Ben Gurion Airport.
+For those joining the Jordan Extension, overnight in Jerusalem.

 Jordan Extension Itinerary

 This morning we depart Jerusalem and drive to the Aravah Border and cross into Jordan.
 After crossing the border into Jordan, we will meet our Jordanian guide and driver and travel to Wadi Rum for an afternoon Jeep and camel ride.

 Dinner and overnight in Wadi Rum.